 You must appoint at least one executor to carry out the instructions in your Will and it’s usual to appoint two.
 Two executors should be appointed if the Will contains a gift to children, some of whom may be under 18 when you die.

 You should also appoint a replacement executor in case one of the named executors is, for any reason, unable to act.

-Always check with your proposed executors before making your will to be certain they are willing to act; a template letter to an executor is provided in Lawpack’s Last Will & Testament DIY Will Kit.
+Always check with your proposed executors before making your Will to be certain they are willing to act; a template letter to an executor is provided with Lawpack’s Last Will & Testament DIY Will Kit.